Lightroom Classic or Lightroom CC. What’s the difference and which one do I want for my photo editing needs?

 Personally, about 85 percent of my photo editing workload is accomplished via Lightroom.
-But occasionally, for those really tough images, I pull them into Photoshop for the final detail work.
+But occasionally, for those really tough photos, I pull them into Photoshop for the final detail work.

-If you want just a photo editing application and don’t care about organizing images or batch editing, Photoshop is your solution.
+If you want just a photo edit application and don’t care about organizing photos or batch edit, Photoshop is your solution.
 For all the other stuff, though, you’ll want Lightroom.
 But which version?

 Let’s start this dual by introducing our challengers.